- Home

 Final thoughts…

-Hay fever symptoms such as a blocked or runny nose and itchy eyes can be uncomfortable and frustrating.
+Hay fever symptoms, such as a blocked or runny nose and itchy eyes, can be uncomfortable and frustrating.

-And, while there’s currently no cure, the good news is that hay fever symptoms can often be managed with a range of lifestyle changes and over-the-counter medications.
+While there’s currently no cure, the good news is that hay fever symptoms can often be managed with a range of lifestyle changes and over-the-counter medications.

 To make sure you enjoy the great outdoors as much as possible this year, it’s worth seeking help and taking steps to manage your hay fever symptoms.

-Francesca Williams is a lifestyle writer at Rest Less.
+Francesca Williams is a senior lifestyle writer at Rest Less.
 She joined Rest Less in early 2021 after achieving a first-class degree in History at the University of Sheffield and qualifying as an NCTJ Gold Standard Journalist.
-Francesca writes across a range of lifestyle topics, specialising in health, history, and art and culture.
-In her spare time, Francesca likes to keep herself busy and enjoys going on walks, playing netball, going to the gym, getting involved with her local church, and socialising with friends and family.
+Francesca is a qualified Level 3 Personal Trainer and writes across a range of lifestyle topics, specialising in health.
+In her spare time, Francesca likes to keep herself busy going to the gym, dancing, spending time with friends and family, and getting involved with her local church.

 * Links with an * by them are affiliate links which help Rest Less stay free to use as they can result in a payment or benefit to us.
 You can read more on how we make money here.